Chirag6722/Weather-App/README.md

 # Weather App

-A modern React weather application built with Material-UI that provides real-time weather information for any city worldwide.
+A simple and responsive Weather App built with React and Vite.
+It allows users to search any city and view real-time weather details using an external weather API, featuring a clean Material UI design.

 ## Features